pownthep/portfolio/hugo/content/posts/Blockchain with Node JS/index.md

 ---
-title: Blockchain with NodeJS
+title: "Blockchain with NodeJS"
 date: 2019-05-01
 publishdate: 2019-03-01
-author: Pownthep Laokhunthot
+author: "Pownthep Laokhunthot"
-description: This post will show you how to create REST API endpoints using the Express framework on Node JS, set up a Blockchain for development purposes using Multichain, and get started on journey develop decentralized application.
+description: "This post will show you how to create REST API endpoints using the Express framework on Node JS, set up a Blockchain for development purposes using Multichain, and get started on journey develop decentralized application."
+thumbnail: "index.png"
 tags:
     - javascript
     - node